openstack/octavia/specs/version0.5/controller.rst

 controller will interact with Amphora via the Amphora driver.
 This interface is defined in the amphora-driver-interface specification.

-**API Manager**
+**Queue Consumer**

-The API Manager is event driven and tasked with servicing requests from the API components via an Oslo messaging.
+The Queue Consumer is event driven and tasked with servicing requests from the API components via an Oslo messaging.
 It is also the primary lifecycle management component for Amphora.

-To service requests the API Manager will spawn a Deploy Worker process.
+To service requests the Queue Consumer will spawn a Deploy Worker process.
-Spawning a seperate process makes sure that the API Manager can continue to service API requests while the longer running deployment process is progressing.
+Spawning a separate process makes sure that the Queue Consumer can continue to service API requests while the longer running deployment process is progressing.